BoardMeet our leadership

 Carol Spicher, MS, RD, CDE, LDN

-Carol Burkhart Spicher is a registered dietician from Mountville, Pennsylvania and is serving on the MHF Board from 2012 to 2015.
+Carol Burkhart Spicher is a registered dietician from Mountville, Pennsylvania.
+She joined the MHF Board in 2012 and was elected to a second term, 2015-18.
 She graduated with a BS in Nutrition and Dietetics from Eastern Mennonite College (1982) and did a Dietetic Internship at Medical College of Virginia in 1983.
-During her husband, Jim’s senior year of Medical School in 1986, she was in Paraguay for 2 months during Jim’s term with the Student Elective Term (SET) program.
+She spent 2 months in Paraguay during her husband, Jim’s Student Elective Term (SET) program.
 She finished her MS in Clinical Nutrition and Dietetics in Pittsburgh in 1988.
 She was diagnosed with Type 1 Diabetes when they moved to Lancaster, Pennsylvania in 1990 and that nudged her to become a Certified Diabetes Educator and Insulin Pump trainer.
 She currently works in Medical Nutrition Therapy; Individual Counseling at General Internal Medicine of Lancaster; Nutritionist for Community Services Pool at Lancaster General Health; Medical Nutrition Therapy for Students at Franklin and Marshall College in Lancaster.
 She is a member of Community Mennonite Church of Lancaster.